palozano/progInHaskell/README.md

 # Programming in Haskell

-Here are my solutions to some of the exercises from the book.
+Here are my solutions to (some) exercises from Programming In Haskell by Graham Hutton